PingCheng-Wei/DepressionEstimation/README.md

    * For more infomation about Anaconda enviroments managing, please check this [links](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)

 5. Download the model weights and store them in the each model in `models/<which model>/model_weights` directory.
-The followings are the available pretrained weights:
+The followings are the available pre-trained weights:

 TODO